-Begin at EMP Museum (*325 Fifth Ave N; empmuseum.org), best known as a shrine to music memorabilia and all things sci-fi and pop culture.
+Begin at Museum of Pop Culture (MoPOP) (*325 Fifth Ave N; mopop.org), best known as a shrine to music memorabilia and all things sci-fi and pop culture.
 The Seattle institution, created by Microsoft cofounder Paul Allen, features artifacts from pretty much every major nerdy cinematic universe, from Lord of the Rings to Star Wars.
 EMP also puts on the always-entertaining Science Fiction and Fantasy Short Film Festival at circa 1963 movie theater Cinerama (2100 Fourth Ave; cinerama.com), which has since been lovingly restored.
-At another Allen-founded geek outfit, the Living Computer Museum (*2245 First Ave S; livingcomputermuseum.org), visitors embark on an interactive journey through the early years of computing.
+At another Allen-founded geek outfit, the Living Computers: Museum + Labs (*2245 First Ave S; livingcomputers.org), visitors embark on an interactive journey through the early years of computing.

 Wizards seeking a pinball adventure have a couple of options around town.
 Seattle Pinball Museum (*508 Maynard Ave S; seattlepinballmuseum.com) and its one-price-for-free-play setup is a must for even casual flipper fans.
 For those who want a treat while manning a machine, Full Tilt Ice Cream (5453 Leary Ave NW; fulltilticecream.com) has four sweet locations full of unique flavors and lit-up games.